Assassination attempt in Armenia threatens stability

 YEREVAN An assassination attempt on a presidential candidate in Armenia has thrown this month's election into doubt and could threaten stability in the volatile Caucasus region that carries oil and natural gas to Europe.

-Paruyr Hayrikyan, an outsider in the February 18 presidential vote, was shot in the shoulder on Thursday night close to his home in the capital Yerevan.
+Paruyr Hayrikyan, an outsider in the February 18 presidential vote, was shot in the shoulder close to his home in the capital Yerevan on Thursday night.
 Doctors removed the bullet on Friday and said his life was not in danger.

-The attack will raise fears of a return to the violence that left about 10 people dead during the 2008 presidential election in the landlocked country, Russia's main ally in the turbulent South Caucasus.
+The attack will raise fears of a return to the violence that marred the 2008 presidential election in the landlocked country, Russia's main ally in the turbulent south Caucasus.

+Violent clashes broke out between opposition protesters and police in 2008, killing about 10 people and further damaging Armenia's hopes of recovery.

-"I don't think that this shot was against Mr Hayrikyan," said independent political analyst Alexander Iskanderyan, describing the former dissident as a symbol of independence.
+"I don't think that this shot was against Mr Hayrikyan," said independent political analyst Alexander Iskanderyan, describing him as a symbol of independence.

-"This shot was aimed against the political development of the country and was meant to destabilise the situation and mar the election."
+"This shot was aimed against the political development of the country and was meant destabilise situation and mar the election."

-A few hours after undergoing surgery Hayrikyan said he suspected a foreign secret service, perhaps that of Russia, was behind the attack after his recent statements about Armenia's need to take a pro-Western course.

-"I suspect a secret service of a foreign country...I said clearly that there was no alternative for us and we should move closer to Europe," Hayrikyan told reporters at the hospital.

-"We've had more harm than advantage from imperialistic Russia...
-I suggest that the assassination attempt is linked to these statements."

-He did not rule out asking for the election, which is to be held in two weeks, to be postponed.

-Any sign of instability in the Caucasus is a concern to investors because although Armenia has no pipelines of its own, pipelines carry oil and gas to Europe via Turkey through Azerbaijan, which still has fractious relations with Armenia.
+Any sign of instability in the Caucasus is a concern to investors because although Armenia has no pipelines of its own, pipelines carry oil and gas to Europe via Turkey through Azerbaijan, whose relationship with Armenia remains fractious.

 Russia has a military base in Armenia, which is a member of a Moscow-dominated security alliance of ex-Soviet states.